Dhanudhanaraj/Web-Based-Diabetes-Prediction-System-Using-Machine-Learning/README.md

      This project aims to provide an accessible tool for predicting the risk of diabetes, leveraging machine learning algorithms integrated into a web-based interface.
 Users can input health data, and the system returns real-time predictions about their diabetes risk.
 This proactive approach can help individuals make informed decisions about their health and seek medical advice if necessary.

 ## Features
+## Features

--Data Input Interface: Users can enter health metrics such as age, BMI, blood pressure, and cholesterol.
+- Data Input Interface: Users can enter health metrics such as age, BMI, blood pressure, and cholesterol.

-2.Real-Time Predictions: The system uses a trained machine learning model to predict diabetes risk.
+- Real-Time Predictions: The system uses a trained machine learning model to predict diabetes risk.

-3.Multiple Models: Compares several models to select the most effective one, ensuring optimal prediction accuracy.
+- Multiple Models: Compares several models to select the most effective one, ensuring optimal prediction accuracy.

-4.User-Friendly Interface: Designed for ease of use by both technical and non-technical users.
+- User-Friendly Interface: Designed for ease of use by both technical and non-technical users.

 ## Development Requirements